Prithvi824/GrowEasyInternship/README.md

 We were then instructed to Push the code to the GitHub repository and that was all.

-Each banner should include a title, description, CTA, image, and background/template.

 ## &nbsp; Creator

 Best Reagrds<br>Prithvi Srivastava